jnccd/graph-draw-project/README.md

 #### NodeProperty

 An instance of this class is saved for almost every ElkNode and contains needed additional information for the BinaryCheckPhase and the RTLayoutPhase.
+Getting a pointer to an instance of this class using the Help.getProp() method is somewhat shorter than managing Elk Properties normally which is why I use this wrapper.

 ### phases